A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-To demonstrate that the proposed adaptive coders can improve performance obviously.
-We conducted ablation experiments to compare the performance of algorithms with different coding methods: \begin{itemize} \item No coders/ANN: The original BCQ algorithm. \item Rate Coders/SNN: Compute the firing rate of spikes as the value function estimate. \item Accumulate Coders/SNN: Modify the dynamics of the output neurons and make them stop firing spikes.
-Record the voltage at the final time step as the value function estimate. \item Adaptive Coders/ANN: On the basis of the original ANN, adaptive coders are added to eliminate the experimental bias caused by the structural difference introduced by the adaptive coders. \item Adaptive coders+SNN: Combines adaptive coders and directly-trained SNN. \end{itemize}
+To verify that adaptive coders can improve performance effectively.
+We conducted ablation experiments to compare the performance of algorithms with different coding methods.
+We compared five settings: \begin{itemize} \item No coders+DNN: The original BCQ algorithm. \item Rate coders+SNN: Compute the firing rate of spikes as the value function. \item Accumulate coders+SNN: Modify the dynamics of the output neurons to make them stop firing spikes.
+Record the voltage at the last time step as the value function. \item Adaptive coders+DNN: On the basis of the original DNN, adaptive coders are added to eliminate the bias caused by the structural differences introduced by the adaptive coders. \item Adaptive coders+SNN: Combines adaptive coders and directly-trained SNNs (the proposed ACSF). \end{itemize}

 Table~\ref{Tab::Ablation} displays the results.
 Rate encoding does not work well due to very short time steps.
 The accumulate coders lose their spike characteristics, so the performance is better and similar to that of pure DNN.
 The combination of adaptive coders and DNN is slightly superior to pure DNN, which also proves that adaptive coders can integrate state information and calculate the value function accurately.
 The combination of adaptive coders and SNN has optimal performance in different environments, demonstrating the effectiveness of ACSF in low-latency settings.